rajatroy-dev/concepts/android/LiveDataWithDataBinding/README.md

-# View Model with Data Binding
+# Live Data With Data Binding

-**We use View Model With Data Binding so that we can call the state changing functions directly from view using event listeners such as onClick, etc.**
+**We use Live Data With Data Binding so that we can directly access the value of state and display it in view.**

 ---